vladbalmos/rctags-watcher/README.md

 ## Motivation
 I wanted to learn Ruby and this seemed a great way to shoot two birds with one stone.

-## Stable version
-Danger!
-This is alpha quality software written by a Ruby begginer, as such, don't be surprised if your cat dies.
-What works for me, might not work for you.
-Use it at your own peril!